Mythri532/docker/Readme2.md

 ip node1. phoenixnap.com node1 worker-node<br>

 **Step 4: Configure Firewall** <br>
 The nodes, containers, and pods need to be able to communicate across the cluster to perform their functions.
-Firewalld is enabled in CentOS<br> by default on the front-end.
+Firewalld is enabled in CentOS by default on the front-end.
 Add the following ports by entering the listed commands.<br>

 On the Master Node enter: <br>